Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

-\begin{rmk} Like in the Gan--Gross--Prasad model case (Section 17 of \cite{GGP}), one can also formulate an explicit conjecture about the distinguished element in the L-packet using the local epsilon factor $\epsilon(s,\pi_v,\rho_X)$.
-We will discuss this in our future work. \end{rmk}
+\begin{rmk} Like in the Gan--Gross--Prasad model case (Section 17 of \cite{GGP}), one can also formulate an explicit conjecture about the unique distinguished element in the L-packet using the local epsilon factor $\epsilon(s,\pi_v,\rho_X)$ (i.e. the epsilon dichotomy conjecture).
+We will discuss this in our next paper \cite{WZ1}. \end{rmk}